 Let’s look at a few simple steps we can take to make prayer a more meaningful part of our daily life.
 Firstly, we need to realize that prayer is simply opening our hearts and talking to God as we would to a friend.

 Yes, prayer is talking to God.
-Opening our hearts to Him and laying before Him the deepest fears and longings of our hearts.
-So there’s STEP no. 1, TALK TO GOD AS A FRIEND.
+Opening our hearts to Him and laying before Him our deepest fears and longings.
+So there’s STEP No.1, TALK TO GOD AS A FRIEND.
 Secondly, when we pray, it is important that we start with and use the simple ABCs of prayer.

 We need to ASK God for what we need by laying our hearts open to him.
-So, STEP no. 2, is ASK GOD.
-Then, Thirldy, we need to BELIEVE that He hears us and has promised to answer us.
-STEP no. 3, BELIEVE GOD HEARS OUR PRAYERS.
-And, fourthly, we need to CLAIM the promises He has given us in His word.
-So, STEP no. 4, CLAIM GOD’S PROMISES.
+So, STEP No.2, ASK GOD.
+Then Thirdly, we need to BELIEVE that He hears us and has promised to answer us.
+STEP No.3, BELIEVE GOD HEARS OUR PRAYERS.
+And fourthly, we need to CLAIM the promises He has given us in His word.
+So, STEP No.4, CLAIM GOD’S PROMISES.
 It’s as simple as that.

 These simple steps will make our prayer lives richer because they make our prayers more authentic and provide us with a genuine faith that is rooted in the promises of God’s word.

-FIFTHLY, we need to PRAY IN THE NAME OF JESUS.
-In John 14:13 Jesus says “And whatever you ask in my name, that will I do, that the Father may be glorified in the Son.”
+STEP No.5, we need to PRAY IN THE NAME OF JESUS.
+In John 14:13 (NKJV) Jesus says “And whatever you ask in my name, that will I do, that the Father may be glorified in the Son”.

 And it’s also helpful to have a special place for our personal prayers – a place that we dedicate to prayer.
 Where you pray and when you pray can determine how you pray.
 For example, having a quiet, solitary time and place can help you to open your heart to God more freely.

 It’s also important to remember that God lays out conditions for answering our prayers.
-In Psalms 66:18 the Bible says, “If I regard iniquity in my heart, the Lord will not hear me.”
+In Psalm 66:18 the Bible says, “If I regard iniquity in my heart, the Lord will not hear me”.

 And above all, we need to persist in prayer and combine our prayers with action.
 If at first, your prayers don’t seem to be heard then persist, keep praying, and make sure you act.